AnneDirkson/LexNorm/README.md

 References:
 [1] G. Burnage, R.H.
 Baayen, R. Piepenbrock and H. van Rijn.
 1990.
 CELEX: A Guide for Users.
 [2] A. Sarker, 2017.
 A customizable pipeline for social media text normalisation.
 Social network analysis and mining, 7, 1.
+[3] M. Liu & T. Baldwin, 2012. langid.py: An Off-the-shelf Language Identification Tool.
+Proceedings of the 50th annual meeting of the association of computational linguistics, p 25-30.

-# notes on spelling correction
+# Notes on spelling correction

 This script includes spelling correction module that uses unsupervised data to construct a list of candidates.
 The correction algorithm is a weighted Levenshtein distance algorithm.
 A decision process is used to determine if a word is a spelling mistake.